-Discussed Concern/question Response provided by safeguards Topics raised by nesponse provided by suregulards stakeholders nearby centers and building?
-Benefit of the Will productive project for users such small productive factories that users currently use generators be connected?
-Will school and health centers without electricity be connected?
-Environmental standards • The safeguards team from REG-EDCL confirmed to the stanuarus adhering to the environmental authorities and local communities that national and international standards will be applied by the implementing standards for agencies, and the project is implemented with modern construction and technologies to achieve the desired benefits from the operation and project. maintenance. project.
-RoW The communities as According to guidelines n°01/GL/EL-EWS/RURA/2015 Right well as authorities of Way: strip of land set aside for a safety corridor distance inquired about the between the power line and nearby structures and right of way for vegetation and which is used by the Licensee to construct, ASCENT. maintain or repair a power line.
+Discussed Concern/question Response provided by safeguards Topics raised by - stakeholders operation and maintenance.
+RoW The communities as well as authorities inquired about the right of way for ASCENT.
+According to guidelines n°01/GL/EL-EWS/RURA/2015 Right of Way: strip of land set aside for a safety corridor distance between the power line and nearby structures and vegetation and which is used by the Licensee to construct, maintain or repair a power line.
 Right of way is the legal right, established by grant from a landowner or long usage (i.e., by prescription), to pass along a specific route through property belonging to another.
 A similar right of access also exists on land held by a government, lands that are typically called public land, state land, or Crown land.
 When one person owns a piece of land that is bordered on all sides by lands owned by others, an easement may exist or might be created so as to initiate a right of way through the bordering land.
-For ASCENT the RoW varies depending on the type of line: it will be 12 maters for MV lines 25 maters for 110ky transmission lines meters for MV lines, 25 meters for 110kv transmission lines and 30 meters for 220kv transmission lines.
-Are we allowed to yes, if their height does not exceed 3 m and the PAP will be plant any types of compensated for lost assets under the lines plus an trees later in the additional 5% of the total The PAP will also benefit from RoW? advisory services from the District's agriculture directorate on sustainable agriculture and be provided with seedlings
+For ASCENT the RoW varies depending on the type of line: it will be 12 meters for MV lines, 25 meters for 110kv transmission lines and 30 meters for 220kv transmission lines. yes, if their height does not exceed 3 m and the PAP will be Are we allowed to plant any types of trees later in the RoW? yes, if their height does not exceed 3 m and the PAP will be compensated for lost assets under the lines plus an additional 5% of the total The PAP will also benefit from advisory services from the District's agriculture directorate on sustainable agriculture and be provided with seedlings that suits the nature of his soil and can yield more produces as a livelihood restoration assistance.
+Impact of the project on land For transmission lines there might be land loss for some In case there no land acquisition, who will be responsible for returning the land to its original state?
+The implementing company or construction contractor is responsible for returning the land to its original condition after the completion of the construction works.
+EDCL/EUCL-REG will monitor compliance of this by contractors.